noheltcj/RxCommon/README.md

 # RxCommon
-A multi-platform (Native, JVM, iOS, macOS, and JS) ReactiveX implementation.
+A multi-platform ReactiveX implementation targetting JVM, iOS, Android, and JS.

+More targets can be added upon request.

 ## Documentation
 Please refer to <https://reactivex.io> for documentation.